Skip down to main content

 In this course, we will focus on ‘digital ethics’, the branch of ethics that studies and evaluates moral problems related to data, algorithms, and corresponding practices, in order to formulate and support morally good solutions.

 The course has three goals.
 It explains what digital ethics is, its problems, approaches, and methods.
-Secondly, it introduces some key concepts and phenomena related to digital transformation and their related ethical challenges.
+It introduces some key concepts and phenomena related to digital transformation and their related ethical challenges.
 Finally, it seeks to shows how ethical conceptual analyses and solutions can inform the debate on the governance of digital technologies.

 Outcomes